keptn/keptn.github.io/content/docs/develop/manage/service/index.md

 ## Onboard your own service

-After creating a project, which represents a repository in your GitHub organization, the keptn CLI allows to onboard services into this project.
+After creating a project the keptn CLI allows to onboard services into this project.
 Please note that for describing the Kubernetes resources, [Helm charts](https://Helm.sh/) are used.
-Therefore, the keptn CLI allows setting a Helm values description in the before created project.
-Optionally, the user can also provide a Helm deployment and service description.

-When onboarding your own service instead of the provided demo example, a Helm chart _has_ to be provided containing a `values.yaml` file with at least the `image` and `replicas` parameter for the template.
-For example:
+When onboarding your own service instead of the provided demo example, the Helm chart _has_ to contain a `values.yaml` file with at least the `image` and `replicas` parameter for the deployment and service template.
+An example is shown below:

 ```yaml
 image: docker.io/keptnexamples/carts:0.8.1